-Being overweight can also affect the hormonal signals to the gonads.
-Increased weight also increase insulin levels in women, which may cause diabetes due to insulin resistance and increased level of insulin will interfere with FSH and LH activity.
+If overweight, the also it may affect the hormones to the gonads.
+Weight increase also increases the insulin level in women, which can lead to diabetes due to insulin resistance and increased level of insulin will interfere with FSH and LH activity.

 Natural weight loss is better but if needed, or we can use drugs like clomiphene citrate or gonadotropins to restore ovarian function.
-Proper exercise and diet are important for maintaining good health and proper weight.
+Exercising regularly and having a good diet are very vital for a healthy body and its maintenance.

 Excess of exercise also leads to oligospermia in male and anovulatory cycles in the female.
 Most wrestlers are infertile.

-Egg quality has remained one of the major determinants of successful IVF.
+Egg quality is the most important factor in the success of IVF.
 Egg quality and numbers diminish over the age of 35 and significantly declines over the age of 39, decreasing the chances of success in IVF cycles.

 Egg donation greatly increases the chances of pregnancy.
 In egg donation IVF, the donor of eggs may be retrieved from another female, whether, related or unrelated.
 The donor eggs are fertilized with sperms from the male and the embryo formed is transferred to the uterus of the wife.